timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 .# Abstract

-This document describes best current practices for operating an RFC 8181 RPKI Publication Server and its rsync (RFC 5781) and RRDP (RFC 8182) public repositories.
+This document describes best current practices for operating an RFC 8181 RPKI publication engine and its associated publicly accessible rsync (RFC 5781) and RRDP (RFC 8182) repositories.

 {mainmatter}

-# Requirements notation
+# Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in